DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ## Initial situation

-The company ParkinTown currently manages five multi-storey parking lots at different locations on behalf of several customers.
+The company ParkinTown currently manages five multi-story parking lots at different locations on behalf of several customers.
 The IT system used for this purpose was developed by a former employee who carries out the necessary maintenance work on a contract basis.
 The system is getting on in years and will have to be replaced in the near future in view of the company's planned expansion plans.
-The managing director of ParkinTown has evaluated several IT solutions for the management of parking garages, but considers them all too complicated.
+The managing director of ParkinTown has evaluated several IT solutions for the management of parking garages but considers them all too complicated.
 He prefers a simple solution tailored to ParkinTown's needs.
 He is aware of the risks involved in developing it himself and therefore, before placing the order for the development of the entire application, he wants to have a prototype developed that simulates the operation of the parking garages.
 Based on the information in this document, a specification for the prototype must first be created.
 The information in this document must be checked for completeness and supplemented if necessary.
 Then a prototype of the IT system must be built on the basis of the specifications.

 ## Situation analysis